 Disclosure: This post contains affiliate links and I may receive a small commission (at no extra cost to you) if you sign up or purchase products or services mentioned.
 Please see my full disclosure (https://ambitiouslyalexa.com/affiliate-disclosure) for further information.

 The short answer is that we could all benefit from therapy, whether you suspect mental illness or not.
-And understanding that you would benefit from going back to therapy is a great first step in self-awareness.
-It doesn’t mean you failed, it means that you recognize where you could use some extra support.
+And understanding that you would benefit from going to therapy is a great first step in self-awareness.
+It doesn’t mean you’re failing, it means that you recognize where you could use some extra support.

-Especially with the nature of life’s ebbs and flows, it makes perfect sense that the need for therapy may be stronger at certain points in your life than others.
+With life’s ebbs and flows, it makes perfect sense that the need for therapy may be stronger at certain points in your life than others.
 We all experience those little daily stressors life throws at us, so why not talk them out with someone who knows their stuff?
 You never know, you might come back with a coping skill you never even knew about!

-But if you’re on the fence asking yourself “should I go back to therapy?,” these signs will help point you in the right direction.
+But if you’re on the fence asking yourself “should I go to therapy?,” these reasons will show you why everyone should go to therapy.

-Signs you would benefit from going back to therapy
+Signs you would benefit from going to therapy

 - Feeling excessively negative or pessimistic